DIUx-xView/xView2_baseline/README.md

 To simplify the creation of the docker follow these steps:
 1. Ensure Docker is installed and running (with the ability to have ~8GB of RAM)
-2. Move a directory above this repository
+2. move into the `xview2-baseline/submission/` folder
-3. Build by calling `$ docker build -t cmu-xview2-baseline -f /path/to/xView2/submission/Dockerfile .`
+3. Build by calling `$ docker build -t cmu-xview2-baseline .`

-This will build the image (based off Ubuntu Docker baseline) and add in the repository.
+This will build the image (based off Ubuntu Docker baseline) and add in the repository and published weight files from the public git.

-**WARNING**: The docker image downloads some files (ResNet etc.) be sure to be off a VPN or give the Docker daemon access to the local network environment for network requests.
+**WARNING**: The docker image downloads some files (CMU xView2 baseline code, weights, ResNet etc.) be sure to be off a VPN or give the Docker daemon access to the local network environment for network requests.

 Running the image will need a directory for the files, and an output directory to write to.
 Below is a sample call to run the inference docker image for submission (this will output two of the same output files for scoring (scoring is done at the localization and classification stages, but we output the file at the end and would use the same polygons found in the localization stage anyways).

 `$ docker run -v /local/path/to/xBD/folder/with/images/:/submission/ -v /local/path/to/output/scoring/files/:/output/ cmu-xview2-baseline /submission/path/to/pre_image.png /submission/path/to/post_image.png /output/localization_output_name.png /output/classification_output_name.png`

+A more specific example would be:

+`$ docker run -v ~/Downloads/xBD/:/submission/ -v ~/Downloads/xBD/:/output/ cmu-xview2-baseline /submission/guatemala-volcano/images/guatemala-volcano_00000023_pre_disaster.png /submission/guatemala-volcano/images/guatemala-volcano_00000023_post_disaster.png /output/test/loc.png /output/test/dmg.png`

 ### Output

-The output will be a grey scale PNG with the following pixel values:
+The output will be two identical grey scale PNG with the following pixel values:

 ```
 0 for no building